skule/skule.ca/academics/GPA_Requirements.md

     </tr>
 </table>

-#### What is the T-Program?
+<h4>What is the T-Program?</h4>
-The T-program is a program in the Engineering Faculty intended to help students struggling in first-year get back on their feet.
+<p>The T-program is a program in the Engineering Faculty intended to help students struggling in first-year get back on their feet.
 The program allows you to retake three courses in 1W and defer three courses to the summer semester after first year.
-For more details see [this link](https://undergrad.engineering.utoronto.ca/wp-content/uploads/2022/11/2022-2023-T-Program-Information-Sheet.pdf)
+For more details see <a href="https://undergrad.engineering.utoronto.ca/wp-content/uploads/2022/11/2022-2023-T-Program-Information-Sheet.pdf">this link</a>.</p>

-### Grade Thresholds for Students in Second Year and Above
+<h3>Grade Thresholds for Students in Second Year and Above</h3>
-The following are grade thresholds for all non-first year engineering students.
+<p>The following are grade thresholds for all non-first year engineering students.</p>

 <table>
     <tr id=PURPLE_HEADER>